 We have a unique satisfaction guarantee in order to ensure you the complete benefit from the course.

 Get the best benefit from the course

-You do not need to have previous experience with Project but we recommend that you show up in time on the day of the course, willing to learn, and we can promise you the best possible course experience.
+This Project course is a part of 4D's unique collection of English conducted courses for Office and you do not need to have previous experience with Project - but we recommend that you show up on the day of the course, willing to learn, and we will promise you the best possible course experience.